Non-identical anyonic algebras from compact-field quantum geometry: Uncommon gauge properties: integer charges and fractional fluxes

-Consequently, at low energies, any Cooper pair leakage (either through residual deviations from flat bands, or by design when adding an extra Josephson junction) lifts the degeneracy of the Landau level.
-To give an example, let us add a regular tunneling junction (only first harmonic) between ground and node $z$, $-E_J\cos(\phi_z)$.
+Overall, a finite $H_J$ lifts the degeneracy of the Landau level.
+For an explicit example, let us add a regular Josephson effect between ground and node $z$, $-E_J\cos(\phi_z)$.
 Projected to the lowest Landau level, this yields the Hamiltonian $H=-\widetilde{E}_J\cos(\Phi_z)$, revealing a fine structure of the degenerate subspace.
 The Josephson energy is renormalized, $E_J\rightarrow \alpha E_J\equiv \widetilde{E}_J$ in accordance with Eq.~\eqref{eq_Josephson_projected}.
 For example, for $Z=2$ the prefactor is simply $\alpha=e^{-\pi/(2p)}$ (i.e., the higher the value of the first Chern number $\mathcal{C}^{(1)}$, the weaker the renormalization).
-A Josephson effect between two nodes $\sim\cos(\phi_z-\phi_{z^\prime})$ is treated on the exact same footing, yielding at low energies a tunneling of anyons between sites $z$ and $z^\prime$, $\sim\cos(\Phi_z-\Phi_{z^\prime})$, thus allowing anyons to move on the circuit lattice.
-Such couplings will be fully exploited in Sec.~\ref{sec_applications} for simulations of generic fermionic and anyonic systems.
+A Josephson effect between two nodes $\sim\cos(\phi_z-\phi_{z^\prime})$ is treated on the exact same footing, yielding at low energies a tunneling of anyons between sites $z$ and $z^\prime$, $\sim\cos(\Phi_z-\Phi_{z^\prime})$.
+This corresponds to a tunneling of anyons between different nodes.

+Importantly, the resulting energy splitting is affected by the coupling of external electromagnetic fields, which, in the circuit context are known as Aharonov-Bohm \textit{and} Aharonov-Casher effects~\cite{Elion1993,Cottet_2002,Mooij_2006,Pop2012,Astafiev_2012,Koliofoti_2023}.
+The inclusion of both applied voltages (Aharonov-Casher) and magnetic fluxes (Aharonov-Bohm) requires some attention to detail.
+The latter is in principle straightforwardly included as a classical flux offset, $\phi_z\rightarrow \phi_z+\phi_z^\text{(ext)}$, which arises from a coupling to an external magnetic field~\cite{Riwar_2022}.
+However, the question is, whether this shift in $\phi_z$ has to be applied to all parts in the Lagrangian, whenever $\phi_z$ appears, only to selected terms (e.g., we could shift all $\phi_z$ by an offset within $\epsilon_0$, while gyration terms $\sim \phi_z\dot{\phi}_{z^\prime}$ are unchanged).
+The answer is that it depends on the physical realization of the circuit.
+In the following, we will apply the shift only to Josephson effects, and justify this choice after the fact.